-U.S. Department of Education (ED):
+U.S. Department of Education:

-ED's Office of Safe and Healthy Students serves states and school communities by providing resources, direct support, and technical assistance on topics that affect the well-being, health, and safety of the nation's young people www.ed.gov www.cadca.org
+ED's Office of Safe and Healthy Students is committed to serving states and school communities by providing resources, direct support, and technical assistance on topics that affect the well-being, health, and safety of the nation's young people. www.ed.gov